 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.

-If you decide to trade LifeVantage, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
-Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.
+If you're looking to trade LifeVantage, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
+Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.